 I am quite sure that every Christian in business prays.
+We all want to enrich our prayer life.
 However, sometimes we get caught up about how we should pray and wonder if it is okay to pray for our business.
 I believe that God absolutely cares about our business and He tells us through scripture that He wants us to pray about everything.

 Be anxious for nothing, but in everything by prayer and supplication, with thanksgiving, let your requests be made known to God,

 We all know these verses, but sometimes it just feels selfish and self-serving to pray about business.
 Plus, we hear all of the time (sometimes misguided) that God doesn’t want us to focus on money.
 Wouldn’t praying for business be the same as asking for money?

 To these questions I believe we need to trust God on His Word and believe that God will not judge us on the eloquence, the possible double meaning, or the content of our prayers.
 He knows our hearts so we don’t need to put on a show for him.

 But prayer is important, and I know that having a template or some guidance, even on prayer, is helpful.
 The fact that I am going to be able to share lots of resources with you on prayer, just shows that I have sought out how to pray when to pray, and what to pray on numerous occasions.

 Our mission at Crossroads is to help Christians in business grow successful businesses on a foundation of Christian values.
 A core value of ours is the importance of prayer.
 I have pulled together a variety of resources for you around prayer.
 I think there is something here to match just about everyone’s comfort zone.

 Help, Thanks, Wow: The Three Essential Prayers by Ann Lamott